jow-/nlbwmon/README.md

 <dd>Order output by the specified column.
 Prefix with a - to invert order.</dd>

 <dt>-t</dt>
-<dd>When listing records, specify a day to retreive, in the format YYYY-MM-DD</dd>
+<dd>Lookup data in the specified database, in the format YYYY-MM-DD</dd>

 <dt>-n</dt>
 <dd>Use plain numbers, dont divide to get K, M, G, etc.</dd>